Instructor Information |

 required to meet with the CS Program Director, who will investigate the issue, and may require a

 change to the student's course of studies.
-This meeting is automatically triggered by
+This meeting is automatically triggered by the second

-submitting a second ACR, as per CS departmental policy; the professor is not involved.
+ACR, as per CS departmental policy.

 -